Capital Conference Program-Friday, June 27, 2025

 -

+Session 213.
 A+ Chess Advanced.
 Room 107

 Ready to take your chess game - and your students' - to the next level?
 This fun, hands-on workshop explores essential Tactical tools: forks, pins, skewers, discovered checks, and more.
 Together, we’ll look at real game examples, solve puzzles, and discover how these seemingly small moves can lead to big breakthroughs.
 We’ll also dive into the world of pawn structure - isolated, doubled, backward, and passed pawns - and how these unsung heroes shape strategy from start to finish.
 Whether you're hoping to bring Chess into your classroom for the first time or looking to build a thriving school Chess club from the ground up, this session will offer practical tips, fresh ideas, and inspiration to share the game you love.
 Dr. Jeff Day, Texas Tech Chess. -

+Session 223.
 The Odyssey!
 It’s Here for A+ Middle School.
 Room 103

 Introducing the Middle School Theatrical Design Pilot Contest Prompt for 2025-2026.
 Strategies on how to get your students ready to compete.
-Rachael Gomez, state contest director
+Rachael Gomez, state contest director.

 SPEECH